boogas0/CTF-Writeups/RopEmporium_ret2win(old)/readme.md

   400889:   41 ff 14 dc             call   QWORD PTR [r12+rbx*8]
 ```

-We can use gadget 1 to poulate the r15 register and then use gadget 2 to put the value of r15 into rdx.
+We can use Gadget 1 to poulate the r15 register and then use Gadget 2 to put the value of r15 into rdx.
 However at the end of Gadget 2 there is a call instead of a return.
 Also the call is dereferencing the operand.
 What this means is that it will call whatever value r12+(rbx\*8) points to.
 We want to call ret2win.
 If there was a memory address that points to ret2win somewhere in memory we could set r12+(rbx\*8) to that value and we would have what we want.

 Open up the ret2win binary in Ghidra and go to the search tab and search for the hex value of ret2win (0x4007b1).
 Sadly there is nowhere in memory that works.
 Instead of calling ret2win we could call a different function.